 Chart includes functionality for plotting more than 45 chart types.
 Each chart type is easily configurable with built-in support for creating stunning visual effects.

-Several specialized axis types are available for plotting the different value types like double, string, and date-time.
+Several specialized axis types are available for plotting different value types like double, string, and date-time.

-Chart supports opposed axis being rendered in a side opposite to the default position
+Chart supports opposed axes being rendered on the side opposite to the default position.

 Support for inverting values in an axis.